Search for a rare disease

 Primary intestinal lymphangiectasia

-Primary intestinal lymphangiectasia (PIL) is a rare intestinal disease characterized by dilated intestinal lacteals which cause lymph leakage into the small bowel lumen.
-Clinical manifestations include edema related to hypoalbuminemia (protein-losing enteropathy), asthenia, diarrhea, lymphedema and failure to thrive in children.
+A rare intestinal disease characterized by dilated intestinal lacteals which cause lymph leakage into the small bowel lumen.
+Clinical manifestations include edema related to hypoalbuminemia (protein-losing gastro-enteropathy), asthenia, moderate diarrhea, lymphedema, serous effusion and failure to thrive in children.

 Prevalence is unknown.
 Less than 500 cases have been reported worldwide.

-PIL is generally diagnosed before 3 years of age but may be diagnosed in older patients.
+Primary intestinal lymphangiectasia (PIL) is generally diagnosed before 3 years of age but may be diagnosed in older patients with very few symptoms.
 The main symptom is predominantly bilateral lower limb edema related to protein-losing enteropathy associated with hypoalbuminemia.
-Edema may be moderate (in foot, ankle, calf) to severe with anasarca and can be associated with pericarditis, chylous ascites (see these terms) or pleural effusion.
-Fatigue, abdominal pain, weight loss, inability to gain weight, failure to thrive in children, moderate diarrhea or fat-soluble vitamin deficiencies due to malabsorption may also be present.
+Edema may be moderate (in foot, ankle, calf) to severe with anasarca and can be associated with pericarditis, ascites (chylous or not) or pleural effusion.
+Fatigue, abdominal pain, weight loss, inability to gain weight, failure to thrive in children, moderate diarrhea, fat-soluble vitamin deficiencies due to malabsorption or iron deficiency with moderate anemia may also be present.
 In some patients, limb lymphedema is associated with PIL and it is difficult to distinguish from edema.
-Several B-cell lymphomas confined to the gastrointestinal tract (stomach, jejunum, mid gut or ileum) or with extra-intestinal localizations have also been reported in PIL patients.
+Stemmer's sign is an important element to confirm the diagnosis and also differentiate lymphedema from edema: it is impossible to lift and pinch the skin on the second toe basis because of skin-thickening as the result of fibrosis.

 The etiology remains unknown.
 Very rare familial cases of PIL have been reported.

 Exsudative enteropathy is confirmed by elevated 24-hour stool alpha-1 antitrypsin clearance.
 Diagnosis of PIL is confirmed by endoscopic observation of dilated intestinal lacteals with the corresponding histology of intestinal biopsy specimens.
-Videocapsule endoscopy may be useful when endoscopic findings are not conclusive.
+Videocapsule endoscopy may be useful to visualize intestinal lymphangiectasia (localization, extent) when endoscopic findings are not conclusive.
 Characteristic biochemical findings related to lymph leakage into bowel lumen include lymphopenia, hypoalbuminemia, hypogammaglobulinemia, hypocalcemia, and hypocholesterolemia.

-The differential diagnosis includes enteropathy-associated T-cell lymphoma, Whipple disease, Crohn disease, sarcoidosis, tuberculosis (with extrapulmonary involvement), systemic sclerosis (see these terms), and constrictive pericarditis.
+The main differential diagnosis includes enteropathy-associated T-cell lymphoma, Whipple disease, Crohn disease, sarcoidosis, tuberculosis (with extrapulmonary involvement), systemic sclerosis, and constrictive pericarditis.

 Management and treatment

-A low-fat diet associated with medium-chain triglyceride supplementation is the cornerstone of PIL medical management.
+A strictly low-fat diet associated with medium-chain triglyceride supplementation is the cornerstone of PIL medical management.
 The absence of fat in the diet prevents chyle engorgement of the intestinal lymphatic vessels thereby preventing their rupture with ensuing lymph loss.
 Medium-chain triglycerides are absorbed directly into the portal venous circulation and prevent lacteal overloading.
 Octreotide has been effective in treating some PIL patients.
 Surgical small-bowel resection is useful in the rare cases with segmental and localized intestinal lymphangiectasia.
 The need for dietary control appears to be permanent, because clinical and biochemical findings reappear after low-fat diet withdrawal.
 Albumin infusion is a symptomatic treatment proposed in patients with important serous effusion or uncomfortable lower limb edema.
 Repeated albumin infusions may be useful in reducing edema but their efficacy is transient.
 Repeated fat-soluble vitamin supplementation, particularly vitamin D, is required.
+A prolonged clinical and biological follow-up is recommended.